RonaldColyar/RonaldColyar/README.md

 🔭 I’m currently working on Persons Of Interest(P.O.I).
-A Multi-Platform Software Collection for profile building of suspicious characters!
+A Multi-Platform Software Collection for profile building of suspicious characters and Beat Rate A platform where musicians can pay for criticism from normal consumers!

 🌱 I’m currently learning containerization best practices!